Red Riding: Red Riding 1983

 Using information from Myshkin and his own childhood memories of Fitzwilliam, Piggott finds a mine shaft hidden in a pigeon shed near Laws's home.
 The underground tunnel is revealed to be the epicentre of a paedophile and child-murdering ring run by Laws and catering to citizens of diverse social relevance, including Dawson and Piggott's father.

 Details such as the ring's geographic sprawl, body count and number of surviving victims (including Myshkin) are left unknown.
 It is implied that the ring risked public scrutiny after children with known, stable, local families disappeared.
 Such risk increased with the lurid media coverage of the Kemplay murder.
-This was the reason for the constables' indirect assistance in Dawson's demise, thereby solving what Angus called "two little problems" (a nosy, incorruptible journalist and a businessman with an out-of-control perversion) at the same time to protect their commercial centre investment.
+This was the reason for the constables' indirect assistance in Dawson's demise, thereby solving what Angus called "two little problems" (a nosy, incorruptible journalist (Dunford) and a businessman with an out-of-control perversion (Dawson)) at the same time to protect their commercial centre investment.
 After 1974, Laws clearly counted on the complicity and cooperation of the WYMP; the reasons why he did not share Dawson's fate, and the degree of knowledge WYMP brass had of his activities before that year, are left unexplained.

-Finally, it is revealed that B. J. was the first child abused by this ring.
+Finally, it is revealed that B. J. had also been abused by this ring as a child.
+(Note: In their final confrontation, Laws tells B. J. "you were the first" but it is unclear whether he means "first victim" or "first surviving victim", assuming his claim is sincere.)
 After a stint in gaol, B. J. returns to Laws' home to exact revenge but in the last moment is unable to do so due to Laws' mind-numbing, domineering influence on him.
 Laws restrains B. J. and is about to use an electric drill on his head when Jobson appears with a shotgun and shoots the reverend dead.
 He then opens the hidden entrance to the mineshaft just in time for Piggott to emerge from it with Hazel Atkins alive in his arms.
-B. J. flees southward by train, reflecting on his upbringing, his experiences, and his "escape" from the past of West Yorkshire.
+B. J. flees to Blackpool by train, reflecting on his upbringing, his experiences, and his "escape" from the past of West Yorkshire.
 Thus, three characters – Jobson, Piggott, and B. J. – achieve a measure of redemption.